Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/optimizations/performance.rst

   less-important aspects which (although "technically correct") probably will not be noticed.

 Of course, this approach is not without its own set of trade-offs.
-You must devise a workable asset-management system for keeping track of exactly what material you have, where it is, whether it is up-to-date, and exactly how to re-create it.
+You must devise a workable asset management system for keeping track of exactly what material you have, where it is, whether it is up-to-date, and exactly how to re-create it.
 You must understand and use the "library linking" features of Blender to allow you to refer to objects, nodes, materials, textures and scenes in a carefully-organized collection of other files.